 Discover the history of this not-really-German candy, why it isn't sold in the USA, and what makes it so special.

+Considering their popularity in Germany, it is surprising Kinder chocolates are not native to Germany.
 The word "Kinder" means "children" but Kinder chocolates actually come from an Italian company called Ferrero.
 This brand is better known for their addictive hazelnut spread Nutella, plus other favorites like Ferrero Rocher, Mon Chéri and even Tic Tacs.

 The Ferrero family recognized that German brands catered to adults with their chocolates, but not the children.
 Pietro Ferrero rectified that oversight with a series of children themed chocolates in the late 1960s.
 To win over the parents, these lines were made without preservatives or food coloring as they are today.